ppp-kohe/autogui/README.md

   object and displayed in the pane and assigned to the field.

 * The action button *Flip Y*  created from the method `void flipY()` : After dropping an image, you can click the button to flip Y coordinate  of the image.
 The created `newImage` will be assigned to the `image` field.
 After the execution of the method, the image pane will show the flipped image.
 * The file name field *Output*  created from the field `File output` : You can put the name of saving the flipped image.
-The field initially displays "output.png" as the initial value of the field.
+The field initially displays "output.png"　in the working directory as the initial value of the field.
 User input for the text field will change the field value to a new
 [`File`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/File.html)   object.
-* The action button *Save*  created from `void save()` : The action can write the flipped image as a new file specified by the Output field in the working directory.
+* The action button *Save*  created from `void save()` : The action can write the flipped image as a new file specified by the Output field.

 ### FileRenameDemo